opensearch-project/ml-commons/docs/tutorials/guardrails/use_bedrock_guardrails.md

   ]
 }
 ```
-A `post_process_function` is required to define the logic for the input blocked by the guardrail or not.
+A `post_process_function` is required to define the logic for blocking the input by the guardrail.

 ## 2. Create a model